 Additionally, font choices are used to communicate conceptual ideas in communications.
 And while Adobe Jenson, Helvetica Neue and their alternates are the primary fonts for UNT, there are some exceptions and allowances for creativity in your communications.

-If you do not own the fonts, please contact URCM for guidance at 940-565-2108.
-Please do not purchase the fonts on your own without contacting URCM.
+If you do not own the fonts, please contact UBSC for guidance at 940-565-2108.
+Please do not purchase the fonts on your own without contacting UBSC.